nikic/nikic.github.com/_posts/2011-12-28-Supercolliding-a-PHP-array.markdown

 ------------------------------

 Well, for every insertion PHP has to traverse the whole linked list, element for element.
-On the first insertion it need to traverse 0 element (there is nothing there yet).
+On the first insertion it needs to traverse 0 elements (there is nothing there yet).
 On the second one it traverses 1 element.
 On the third one 2, on the fourth 3 and on the 64th one 63.
 Those who know a little bit of math probably know that `0+1+2+3+...+(n-1) = (n-1)*(n-2)/2`.
 So the number of elements to traverse is quadratic.
-For 64 elements it's `62*62/2 = 1953` traversations.
+For 64 elements it's `62*63/2 = 1953` traversations.
 For `2^16 = 65536` it's `65534*65535/2=2147385345`.
 As you see, the numbers grow fast.
 And with the number of iteration grows the execution time.